DiscoverBSD/awesome-bsd/README.md

 ## BSD related software

-* [Bastille](https://bastillebsd.org/) - Bastille helps you quickly create and manage FreeBSD Jails
+* [Bastille](https://bastillebsd.org/) – Bastille helps you quickly create and manage FreeBSD Jails
-* [CBSD](https://www.bsdstore.ru/en/about.html) - CBSD is a management layer written for the FreeBSD jail(8) subsystem, bhyve and Xen
+* [CBSD](https://www.bsdstore.ru/en/about.html) – CBSD is a management layer written for the FreeBSD jail(8) subsystem, bhyve and Xen
-* [Runhyve](https://runhyve.app/) - The Virtual Machines Manager for Bhyve
+* [Runhyve](https://runhyve.app/) – the virtual machines manager for Bhyve
-* [BSD-Cloud-Image](https://bsd-cloud-image.org/) - A collection of (unofficial) prebuilt BSD cloud images, for instance for OpenStack
+* [BSD-Cloud-Image](https://bsd-cloud-image.org/) – a collection of (unofficial) prebuilt BSD cloud images, for instance for OpenStack

 ## Gaming
-* [linuxulator-steam-utils](https://github.com/shkhln/linuxulator-steam-utils) - A set of workarounds for running the Linux Steam client under the FreeBSD Linux emulation layer
+* [linuxulator-steam-utils](https://github.com/shkhln/linuxulator-steam-utils) – a set of workarounds for running the Linux Steam client under the FreeBSD Linux emulation layer
-* [The Homura Project](https://codeberg.org/Alexander88207/Homura) - Windows Games Launcher for FreeBSD
+* [Suyimazu](https://codeberg.org/Alexander88207/Suyimazu) – Wine-based game launcher for FreeBSD

 ## Other
-* [The Unix Tree](https://www.tuhs.org/cgi-bin/utree.pl) - Browse the source code and manuals of various old versions of Unix (including BSDs)
+* [The Unix Tree](https://www.tuhs.org/cgi-bin/utree.pl) – browse the source code and manuals of various old versions of Unix (including BSDs)